Juice Wrld: 2022–present: Fighting Demons deluxe and The Party Never Ends

-Artistry and legacy
+Artistry

 Musical style

-Higgins said his musical influences were genre-wide from emo, hip hop music, elements of rock, punk and R&B, and that his biggest influences were rappers Travis Scott, Chief Keef, Kanye West and British rock singer Billy Idol.
+Higgins said his musical influences were genre-wide from emo, hip-hop, elements of rock, punk and R&B, and that his biggest influences were rappers Travis Scott, Chief Keef, Kanye West, and British rock singer Billy Idol.
 Billboard writer Michael Saponara claimed, "If West and his sparse 808s were a tree, it would have grown another branch with the blossoming art displayed by fellow Chicago native Juice WRLD in 2018".
 Higgins was among the ranks of openly vulnerable artists born from the emo rap scene inspired by West's influential fourth album, 808s & Heartbreak (2008).
 During an interview with All Def Music, Higgins said, "I was singing 'Street Lights' like I had shit to be sad about.
 Kanye [West] is a time traveler.
 That nigga went to damn near 2015 and came back with some sauce".
 His other influences included Wu-Tang Clan, Quietdrive, Fall Out Boy, Black Sabbath, the Starting Line, the Cranberries, the City Drive, 2Pac, Eminem, XXXTentacion, Kid Cudi, and Escape the Fate.
 Higgins had also stated that he listened to bands such as Panic! at the Disco and Killswitch Engage.

-Higgins' music has been branded as "emo" and "rock" leaning, "genre-bending" with music focusing on "every broken heart, every wounded feeling".
-More specifically, he has been labeled as a hip hop, emo rap, trap, and SoundCloud rap artist.
+Higgins's music has been branded as "emo" and "rock" leaning, "genre-bending" with music focusing on "every broken heart, every wounded feeling".
+More specifically, he has been labeled as a hip-hop, emo rap, trap, and SoundCloud rap artist.
 With a penchant for short, hook-heavy songs, Higgins was a leading figure in hip-hop during the late 2010s.
 In 2018, the streaming platform Spotify named "emo rap" its fastest growing genre.
 Higgins achieved significant mainstream success as a figurehead of the sub-genre.
 This was boosted by his collaboration with Panic! at the Disco frontman Brendon Urie.
 Higgins himself considered the emo label to be both negative and positive as he felt music sometimes has to be a bit dark to reflect his belief that the world is not really a light or a happy place.